quadsurf/mongo_console_exercises/readme.md

 ## Mongo Concepts + Console Exercise

 For tonight's assignment, we'd like you to answer a few questions and define a couple terms as well as write the queries necessary to perform the following tasks.
 You can either fork and clone this readme or create a new one with your solutions.
-You will be using the terminal and the mongo shell for this assignemnt as well as notes/google to answer some of the questions
+You will be using the terminal and the mongo shell for this assignment as well as notes/google to answer some of the questions

 ## Part I - Conceptual Review